 Tewkesbury Borough has some key tourist attractions for Gloucestershire including the second most visited attraction of Tewkesbury Abbey - attracting around 250,000 visitors per year.
-Other key attractions in the borough are Sudeley Castle, Gloucestershire Warwickshire Steam Railway, Snowshill Manor, Nature in Art and Flyup417, a new series of downhill cycling tracks.
+Other key attractions in the borough are Sudeley Castle, Gloucestershire Warwickshire Steam Railway, Snowshill Manor, Nature in Art, the Jet Age Museum and Flyup417, a new series of downhill cycling tracks.